 Social media is also expected to grow and be more effective even than the local directories.
 This is because most SEOs believe that social media can perform better because of recommendations from friends.
 Mobile usage is also expected to grow further and become relevant for local businesses.

-Upsurge of Confidence in SEO Business
+An upsurge of Confidence in SEO Business

 Unlike other businesses, the SEO business is showing a positive growth of confidence among the players.
 Despite this being a dynamic and innovative industry, most SEOs are still willing to recruit more staff to help drive their businesses ahead.
 84% of the sampled SEOs in the SEO research are also optimistic that the search engine optimization business has gone to be more profitable starting from the year 2013.